 The small concert hall in the guitar encouraged me to seek out a large concert hall to mix the album in.
 The Macalaster College music department kindly let me bivouac in their concert hall for an evening.
 I set up two pairs of mics: one in the center of the hall, and one pair in back.
 It worked well to allow a room’s ambience to settle around the piano and percussion.
 The natural acoustics of the hall helped the guitar settle into the piano.

 Spencer came to visit and brought a book of palindromes, “I Love Me Vol. I.”

 There were some good candidates for titles: Aerate Wet Area, Ark Okra, Dracula Valu-card, Noise Lesion, Pull Up if I Pull Up, Retro Porter, I Did, Did I, Enrober Reborne, and Señor Drones.

 I ran the titles past Michelle Kinney when she came over to record cello and drone parts.
-She said, “Too Frank Zappy-y.”
+She said, “Titles are too Frank Zappy-y.”
 What to do?
-I’d run out of Sanskrit charnel ground names, and proper names seemed too cute by half.
+I’d run out of the names of Sanskrit charnel grounds, and proper names seemed too cute by half.
 I submitted two sets of titles to ECM and tried to forget about it.

 I still think in terms of albums, even in terms of album sides.
 I lined up the songs, left to right, and worked with the running order until it seemed to hang together or make some sort of story.
 I played the ending of every song with the beginning of every other song until a plot started to reveal itself (this is what happens when you work alone—musical plots reveal themselves).
 Here’s how it ends: The kids went to college.
 Their parents were sad for a little while, then fine.
 Ellen lived, and is in remission.
 Grandma died.
 Grandpa was sad.
 Everyone else lived as happily ever after as could be expected.